MarinaUVP/Statistic-Models-For-Cellular-Structures/README.md

 Now we can compute intersections of rays with object.
 This is done in file **all_intersections.py**, using also **deodecahedron.py** and **intersections.py** files.
 Results (all computed intersections) are saved in file **all_intersections.obj**.

-Note: few objects are skipped in computation of intersection, because code is not yet working properly.

 ### Additional files

 In folder **Example_lyso** are few files for one lysosome to visualize few steps of a process described above.